 Why #4: One of Japan’s largest illumination experiences.
 Evening-only, but the balance of one-hour access from Nagoya and the sheer scale of the lights is unmatched in the region.

-• From Nagoya: About 40 minutes on the Meitetsu bus to Nabana no Sato
+- From Nagoya: About 30 minutes on the Meitetsu/Sanco bus to Nabana no Sato

 #5: Nagoya Festival (third Saturday and Sunday of October)

-Why #5: The procession of the Three Unifiers of Japan: Nobunaga, Hideyoshi, and Ieyasu — a chance to see Japan’s Sengoku history visually rather than only on the page.
+Why #5: In most years, the highlight is the procession of the Three Unifiers of Japan: Nobunaga, Hideyoshi, and Ieyasu — a chance to see Japan’s Sengoku history visually rather than only on the page.
+For 2026 the procession itself is not running (the dates clash with the Asian Para Games torch relay and opening ceremony), with a Three Unifiers float on static display at Hisaya Odori Park instead — see our Nagoya Matsuri 2026 guide for what is still on.
 Everything happens within the Nagoya city limits, so access is excellent.

 Practical Tips for Festival Travel